Warp (Real-Time Streaming)

 Overview

-Inodra Warp delivers real-time blockchain data via Server-Sent Events (SSE).
+Inodra Warp delivers real-time blockchain data via Server-Sent Events (SSE) or WebSocket.
 Unlike webhooks which push to your endpoint, Warp allows your application to maintain a persistent connection and receive events as they occur.

 Ready to get started?